instana/openapi/spec/descriptions/tagSyntheticSettings.md

   Synthetic tests run from a different location at each interval.
   Default is Staggered.
 - **testFrequency** How often the playback for a Synthetic test is scheduled.
 The unit of the testFrequency parameter is minute.
   The default is every 15 minutes.
+The range is from 1 minute to 120 minutes.